tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     ![You will open Microsoft Edge and paste the above link into the browser to download the file.](images/savecustomizations.png)

 2.  **Save** the .zip file on your local workstation.
-Open the RDP window to your master image VM. **Save as** the .zip file to the documents folder.
+Open the RDP window to your gold image VM. **Save as** the .zip file to the documents folder.

-3. On the master image VM, right-click on the .zip file on your desktop and select **Extract All\...**.
+3. On the gold image VM, right-click on the .zip file on your desktop and select **Extract All\...**.

     ![After the file downloads, select the customizations document and extract the files to documents.](images/extractcustomizations.png)